-The TPL metric is a complementary assessment metric to the TRL metric.
-In conjunction with the TRL metric, it is used to assess and guide technology development progress and to quantify the value of technology under development.
-The TPL metric is directly associated with the techno-economic performance capability of a technology under development and quantifies the economic performance potential of the technology [3].
-Thus, the TPL metric is not an alternative to TRL metric.
-The TPL metric expresses the techno-economic performance as opposed to the TRL metric that express the commercial readiness.
-Development steps targeting the improvement of technology performance may be quantified by TPL or other more detailed techno-economic performance metric - this is a choice of the user of the risk management framework.
+The TPL metric is complementary to the TRL metric; it is used to quantify the techno-economic performance potential of a technology [2].
+The combination of TRL and TPL provide a complete picture of the state of the technology toward commercial viability.
+Development steps targeting the improvement of technology performance may be quantified by TPL or other more detailed techno-economic performance metric.